-Each group receives a unique groupID that is unique within the plot.
-This number is not necessarily a permanent assignment; it is a temporary uniqueID used, in part, to group data related to multi-species groups.
+Each group receives a groupID that is unique within the plot.
+This number is not necessarily a permanent assignment; it is a temporary ID used to link data related to multi-species groups.

-Figure 5.
-Example of graph paper method for determining shrub group area within a 20 m x 20 m subplot.
-In this example, canopyArea = 41.
+Figure 19.
+Example of graph paper method for estimating shrub group area within a 20 m x 20 m subplot.
+In this example, canopyArea = 41 m2.